DNS Server at home - How to host your own Public nameserver

 I will not cover in detail how to install the DNS Server.
 There are various ways.
 However, I recommend using the ISPconfig (open-source) software.
 ISPconfig provides a handy hosting panel and offers more services than DNS only.

-ISPconfig covers several functionalities like a web server, mail server, DNS server, and virtualization.
+ISPconfig covers several functionalities, such as a web server, mail server, DNS server, and virtualization.
 All services are managed through a convenient web interface.
-I use ISPconfig in my home lab with all its services except virtualization.
+I use ISPconfig in my home lab, with all its services except virtualization.

-As an aside ISPconfige makes installing a secure mail server easy based on Postfix with Dovecot.
-ISPconfig’s DNS simplifies the management of essential mail system records, ensuring reliability and ease of maintenance..
+As an aside, ISPconfige makes installing a secure mail server based on Postfix with Dovecot easy.
+ISPconfig’s DNS simplifies the management of essential mail system records, ensuring reliability and ease of maintenance.

 In short: